 In August 2018, the FASB issued ASU No. 2018-15, "Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40)": Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That Is a Service Contract ("ASU 2018-15"), which clarifies the accounting for implementation costs in cloud computing arrangements.
-ASU 2018-15 aligns the accounting for implementation costs incurred in a cloud computing arrangements for capitalizing implementation costs incurred to develop or obtain internal-use software.
-Prior to the adoption of ASU 2018-15, we capitalized implementation costs incurred during the application development phase of cloud computing arrangements to plant, property and equipment, net on our consolidated balance sheets and have recognized expense over the useful life of the related asset within depreciation and amortization on our consolidated balance sheets and recognize expenses over the expected contract term within general and administrative expenses or other operating costs on our consolidated statements of operations, consistent with where the expenses associated with the hosting element of the arrangement are presented.
-MedAvail assessed the impact of the new accounting standard on its consolidated financial statements to facilitate its adoption of ASU 2018-15 did not result in a material change to our consolidated financial statements.
+ASU 2018-15 aligns the accounting for implementation costs incurred in a cloud computing arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software.
+Prior to the adoption of ASU 2018-15, we capitalized implementation costs incurred during the application development phase of cloud computing arrangements to plant, property and equipment, net on our consolidated balance sheets and have recognized expense over the useful life of the related asset within depreciation and amortization on our consolidated statements of operations.
+After the adoption of ASU 2018-15, we capitalize such costs within prepaid expenses and other current assets on our consolidated balance sheets and recognize expenses over the expected contract term within general and administrative expenses or other operating costs on our consolidated statements of operations, consistent with where the expenses associated with the hosting element of the arrangement are presented.
+MedAvail assessed the impact of the new accounting standard on its consolidated financial statements to facilitate its adoption of the new standard on January 1, 2020.
+The adoption of ASU 2018-15 did not result in a material change to our consolidated financial statements.